metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 I need to watch this game.
 The Bears have been surprisingly productive on offense over the past three weeks.
 Credit to them.

 I swear, these receivers are coming back upfield to catch Tua's passes.
 He doesn't have much strength in his passes, does he?
+Either that or Miami uses a lot of curl concepts in their route running to set up some easy passes for Tua.

 Bears covered the spread as home underdogs after coming off a bad loss.